 - Call routing/switching.
 Defects can cause dropped calls or wrong connections

-Quality Assurance takes people and months, so plan time and resources realistically.
+Quality assurance takes people and months, so plan time and resources realistically.
 Think about implementing test automation, but keep in mind that it requires upfront investment but pays back over time.
 Secure the budget and engineering time you need to execute your strategy successfully.
 Allocating the right amount of budget and engineering time can be hard, so having an experienced project manager and QA lead is a must.
-Additionally, we suggest to implement buffers into timelines as early testing always uncovers more defects and edge cases.
-Read more about engineering time estimation.
+Additionally, we suggest implementing buffers into timelines as early testing always uncovers more defects and edge cases.

-To avoid unnecessary surprises, begin software testing as early as possible and make testing a parallel stream integrated across development lifecycle.
+To avoid unnecessary surprises, begin software testing as early as possible and make testing a parallel stream integrated across the development lifecycle.
 The mantra of "test early, test often" is key to enabling this shift left.
-It prevents these last-minute "big bang" approach filled with unknown.
+It prevents these last-minute "big bang" approaches filled with unknown.

 Although it's highly suggested to introduce automated regression testing, it's suggested to balance it with various testing approaches, like manual exploratory testing, to cover edge cases.
 Additionally, vary test data inputs - don't just stick to positive scenarios.
 Try invalid inputs, formats, extremely large values, etc. See how the system reacts to unpredictable data.

-Additionally, perform software testing across different environments like devices, OS versions and browsers.
+Additionally, perform software testing across different environments like devices, OS versions, and browsers.
 Variations in environment configuration can uncover even more issues.
-Plus, when it come to devices, highly we highly suggest using real devices instead of simulators/emulators.
+Plus, when it comes to devices, we highly suggest using real devices instead of simulators/emulators.

 Try intentionally broken flows and illogical user behavior.
 Systems should be able to handle unexpected workloads.
 Employ techniques like boundary analysis and equivalence partitioning to methodically generate edge cases.
 Don't randomly guess.

-To optimize QA processes and get the most out of it, you should establish metrics that are aligned to your quality KPIs, like test coverage, QA testing cycle time, defect escape rate, test automation coverage, etc.
+To optimize QA processes and get the most out of them, you should establish metrics that are aligned with your quality KPIs, like test coverage, QA testing cycle time, defect escape rate, test automation coverage, etc.

 Inspect metrics frequently - at least each sprint.
-Identify patterns revealing waste and inefficiency, as well as keep feedback loop active.
+Identify patterns revealing waste and inefficiency, as well as keep the feedback loop active.
 Dissect metrics and tester findings each sprint at QA retrospectives.
 Brainstorm and implement improvements quickly.
-And don't forget to gather feedback from developers and business teams too.
-Take an outside-in perspective to your processes.
+Don't forget to gather feedback from developers and business teams too.
+Take an outside-in perspective on your processes.

 Have the discipline to refine processes based on hard data rather than hunches or anecdotes.
 Numbers don't lie.